 Surgical orthodontics, also known as orthoganthic surgery, is performed to alleviate bite problems or facial esthetic concerns that cannot be properly corrected with braces alone.
-It is performed in cooperation with Drs.
-Pulitzer, an oral and maxillofacial surgeon and your family dentist.
+It is performed in cooperation with The Pulitzer's, an oral and maxillofacial surgeon and your family dentist.
 If indicated, this surgery may improve your chewing, breathing and speaking capabilities.
 The surgery may also greatly improve facial appearance.

 How does it work?

-A patient wears braces and visits Drs.
-Pulitzer for adjustments during orthodontic treatment in preparation for surgery.
+A patient wears braces and visits The Pulitzer's for adjustments during orthodontic treatment in preparation for surgery.
 As the braces move the teeth, it may feel as though the bite is getting worse, rather than improving.
-However, once orthognathic surgery repositions the jaws, the teeth will properly fit into a good bite.
+However, once orthognathic surgery re-positions the jaws, the teeth will properly fit into a good bite.
 Orthognathic surgery is performed by an oral and maxillofacial surgeon in a hospital.
 It can take several hours, depending on the amount and type of surgery needed.

 Lower jaw surgery requires separating the jawbone behind the teeth and moving the tooth-bearing portion of the jawbone backward or forward as needed.
 In upper jaw surgery, the jaw can be lowered, raised, expanded or repositioned backward or forward.
 Certain movements may require the jaws to be separated, with bone added or removed to achieve proper alignment and stability.
 Other facial bones that contribute to alignment may also be augmented or repositioned.